Pangil Church: Nuestra Señora de la O and Santo Niño de la O

+A photo of the original image of Virgen de la O, which was destroyed during World War 2.

 The town of Pangil is blessed by the patron saints ‘Nuestra Señora de la O’ and the ‘Santo Niño de la O.’

 This patronage is unique and extraordinary.
 Perhaps, in the entire country, it is only here that there exists a Virgin Mary and a Holy Child like this.
 The “Virgin of the O” symbolizes Mary’s pregnancy with the child Jesus Christ.
 The “Holy Child of the O” represents the infant Jesus while he was still in his mother Mary’s womb.

 The history of the Virgin and the Holy Child is beautiful and profound.
 Anyone who shares this story of mother and child demonstrates a deep knowledge of faith.
 They are fitting patrons for expectant mothers and children.
 Numerous stories of miracles and help from the patrons are recounted by devotees, especially in aiding mothers in labor, infants, and young children.